-You may already be familiar with the idea of a false positive rate.
-It can be calculated as the ratio between:
+False positive rate can be calculated as the ratio between:

 Here, with traditional statistics, the risk of generating at least one false positive result increases as you add more metrics and variations to your experiment.
 This is true even though the false positive rate stays the same for each individual metric or variation.

 This may sound like a theoretical problem, and it is.
 But it can also have a significant real-world impact.
-When an experiment is run with more than one variation or more than one metric, these are collectively referred to as multiple hypotheses.
+When an experiment runs with more than one variation or more than one metric, these are collectively referred to as multiple hypotheses.
 It is important to correct the statistical significance calculations when you are performing tests on these multiple hypotheses at the same time.
-This is because if you perform several hypotheses tests simultaneously, you run into the multiple comparisons problem (i.e., multiplicity or the look-elsewhere effect), where your probability of making an error by basing a critical business decision on a false positive result increases rapidly with the number of hypothesis tests you are running simultaneously.
+This is because if you perform several hypotheses tests simultaneously, you run into the multiple comparisons problem, that is, multiplicity or the look-elsewhere effect, where your probability of making an error by basing a critical business decision on a false positive result increases rapidly with the number of hypothesis tests you are running simultaneously.

 False discovery rate